pierrelux/rlbook/_sources/adp.md

 Finally, the termination criterion from standard value iteration may no longer hold.
 The classical criterion relied on the sup-norm contractivity property of the Bellman operator — a property that isn't generally preserved under function approximation.
 While certain function approximation schemes can maintain this sup-norm contraction property (as we'll see later), this is the exception rather than the rule.

-## Computational Aspects of Component-wise Bellman Operator Evaluation
+# Approximate Component-wise Evaluation of the Bellman Operator

 So far, we've described a strategy that economizes computation by updating only a selected set of base points, then generalizing these updates to approximate the operator's effect on other states.
 However, this approach assumes we can compute the operator exactly at these base points.
 What if even this limited computation proves infeasible?